Documentation

 # Fail on specific severity

-npx skills-check audit --fail-on warning --cilint [dir]
+npx skills-check audit --fail-on medium --cilint [dir]

 Validate metadata completeness and format in skill files.
 Checks for required frontmatter fields, structural quality, and consistency.